 We were guests of the Puerto Vallarta tourism board.

 We attended this tour as part of a travel bloggers trip.
 Many thanks to Vallarta Food Tours and the Puerto Vallarta Tourism Board.
+Post may contain affiliate links as a service to readers.
 My opinion is all my own.

 This sounds like an amazing tour – what a wonderful way to experience the area and its food!